 Barely able to eat anything?
 Your prenatal supplement can help.

-Sure a healthful diet is important, but it isn’t possible to get all of the nutrients you require for a healthy pregnancy from food alone.
+Sure, a healthful diet is important, but it isn’t possible to get all of the nutrients you require for a healthy pregnancy from food alone.
 This is especially difficult when you have an upset stomach during pregnancy.
-A high-quality prenatal supplement can help you to get the extra nutrients that you and your baby need during pregnancy.
+A high-quality prenatal supplement can help you get the extra nutrients you and your baby need during pregnancy.

 There are many different prenatal supplements on the market.
-It is important to find one that is easy for you to swallow, and that you tolerate well.
-Look for these key nutrients in your prenatal supplement:
+It is important to find one that is easy for you to swallow and that you tolerate well.
+Look for these essential nutrients in your prenatal supplement:

-Since vitamin D is present in just a few food sources, including salmon, canned tuna and fortified milk and orange juice, it’s recommended to get 2,000 – 4,000 IU in your prenatal supplement.
-Research has shown that taking these doses during pregnancy is safe and effective in achieving normal vitamin D blood levels and decreasing the risk of asthma and recurrent wheeze in children.
+Since vitamin D is present in just a few food sources, including salmon, canned tuna and fortified milk, and orange juice, it’s recommended to get enough in your prenatal supplement.
+Research has shown that taking up to 100 mcg (4,000 IU) during pregnancy is safe and effective in achieving normal vitamin D blood levels.

-Choline is found in eggs, beef, soybeans, chicken and mushrooms and potatoes.
-It promotes your baby’s brain development and helps prevent neural tube defects.
-Health experts recommend 100-300 mg in your prenatal supplement because hardly anyone gets enough of this crucial nutrient through diet alone.
+Choline is found in eggs, beef, soybeans, chicken, and mushrooms, and potatoes.
+It promotes your baby’s brain and neural tube development and helps prevent neural tube defects.
+Health experts recommend choosing a prenatal supplement with choline because hardly anyone gets enough of this crucial nutrient through diet alone.

 Your need for iodine increases during pregnancy.
-Iodine is an important nutrient for the growth and development of your baby, it supports neurological and psychological development as well as thyroid function.
-Health experts recommend getting 150 – 220 mcg in your prenatal supplement, and it can be found in seafood and dairy products.
+Iodine is an important nutrient for the growth and development of your baby; it supports neurological and psychological development and thyroid function.
+Health experts recommend getting at least 150 mcg in your prenatal supplement.
+Iodine can also be found in seafood and dairy products.

 Because the quality of prenatal vitamins can vary, you should also look for USP or NSF certified prenatal supplements.
 These third-party certifications guarantee that supplements are free from contaminants and that the contents are accurate and pure.